TonyMas/code_chat_eval/README.md

 - Completeness - is proposed solution full and complete or are there anything that need to be added to the assistant's answer?

 Evaluator is also prompted to provide a follow-up question to code assistant in case it needed.

+Experiments shown that at least for current scenario (answering SO questions) best prompting is to ask evaluator to assume a senior engineering mentor persona who is mentoring an intern in his team.

+All evaluator prompts can be found in [prompt_files](src/mt_chat_code_eval/prompt_files) folder.

 ### Evaluating evaluators